Erin Slawson

 Washington, DC

-Erin Slawson is the senior manager and senior editor at the US-China Business Council.
-She manages the editorial processes for USCBC’s publications, including the China Business Review and China Market Intelligence.
+Erin Slawson is a director and senior editor at the US-China Business Council.
+She manages the editorial processes for USCBC’s publications, including Washington Update and China Market Intelligence.
 Her prior work experience includes internships at the Center for Strategic and International Studies and the US Department of State.
 She holds a bachelor’s degree in International Studies from the University of Denver, where she was an assistant editor of the Journal of Contemporary China.
-She speaks conversational Mandarin Chinese.
+She speaks conversational Mandarin.

 USCBC’s annual survey delves into the top challenges, opportunities, and priorities of US companies in China.
 Here are three themes that dominated the results this year.